distanceworkshops/distanceworkshops.github.io/design-may-2022.md

 ## Registration and Payment

+Registration now closed, to allow us to run tests with participants on the video-conference system.

 The Registration Fee is 175.00 GBP

 Registration and payment is via the online store at the University of St Andrews.
 To register and pay, please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-practical-design-and-simulation-to-optimise-distance-sampling-surveys-9th12th-may) and click on the Book Event button.

 Once you have registered, we will contact you to collect some follow-up information.

-Registration will close when the workshop fills, or on April 29th at the latest to allow us to run tests with participants on the video-conference system.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).